MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-visualelements.md

 <td><a href="element-uap-initialrotationpreference.md">uap:InitialRotationPreference</a> </td>
 <td><p>Describes the orientations in which the app would prefer to be shown for the best user experience.
 On a device that can be rotated, such as a tablet, the app will not be redrawn for orientations that are not specified here.
 For instance, if the app specifies only Landscape and LandscapeFlipped orientations, and the device is rotated to a Portrait orientation, the app will not rotate.</p>
 <p>Note that on devices that can't be rotated, an app might be shown in that device's default orientation and the app's preferred orientation will be ignored.
 However, on a device with a rotation lock activated, your app's preferred rotation will still be honored.</p>
-<p>These orientation preference choices apply to both the [<strong>splash screen</strong>](https://msdn.microsoft.com/library/windows/apps/dn391687) and the app UI when a new session is launched for your app.
-The preferences can be changed during run time through the [<strong>AutoRotationPreferences</strong>](https://msdn.microsoft.com/library/windows/apps/dn264259) property.</p></td>
+<p>These orientation preference choices apply to both the <a href="element-uap-splashscreen.md">splash screen</a> and the app UI when a new session is launched for your app.
+The preferences can be changed during run time through the <a href="https://docs.microsoft.com/uwp/api/windows.graphics.display.displayinformation.autorotationpreferences">AutoRotationPreferences</a> property.</p></td>
 </tr>
 <tr class="odd">
 <td><a href="element-uap-lockscreen.md">uap:LockScreen</a> </td>